-These contributions have greater flexibility than standard original articles although a concise clear style is essential.
-While these contributions are usually invited by the Editors, the editorial team is happy to receive suggestions and outlines of possible material of this kind.
-All such material, whether invited or not, will undergo peer review.
+These have greater flexibility than standard original articles, but a concise clear style is essential.
+While most are invited, the editorial team is happy to receive suggestions and outlines of possible contributions of these kinds.
+All will undergo peer review.

-Commentaries usually take the form of a brief (typically 2 to 3 journal pages) review that places a paper (or group of papers) published in the Journal into a broader context.
-They should be focussed and pithy.
-They should be accessible to a broader audience than the primary papers might be.
+Commentaries are typically brief reviews (2 to 3 journal pages) placing a paper (or group of papers) in the Journal into a broader context.
+They should be focused, pithy, and accessible to a broader audience than the primary papers.
 Diagrams are often useful to illustrate concepts and ideas.

-A Perspective is similar in form (and length) but will usually have a broader remit and is not necessarily linked to a paper (or papers) in the Journal.
-It may be polemical or provocative in nature.
-As with Commentaries diagrams can be valuable.
+A Perspective is similar in form and length, but will have a broader remit and is not necessarily linked to a paper in the Journal.
+It may be polemical or provocative.

-The nature of a review article is self-explanatory.
-These might be of variable length from short items (mini-review) through to very detailed, fully referenced contributions.
-However a key point is that they should be focussed in nature and not simple a literature review: they should have a point!
+A Review article can range in length from short items (mini-review) through to very detailed, fully referenced contributions.
+However, a review should be focused in nature and not simply a literature survey: it must have a point!

 Authors should state the purpose of the article and summarise the rationale for the study or observation, providing relevant background.
 The length of the Introduction is not specified but it should be in proportion to the rest of the manuscript and sufficiently comprehensive to allow a non specialist to understand the setting of the work.
 Give only strictly pertinent references and avoid the inclusion of data or conclusions from the work being reported.
 The aims of the study and hypothesis being tested should be stated clearly and objectively.

-A statement describing explicitly the ethical background to the studies being reported should be included in all manuscripts in the Materials and Methods section.
-Ethics committee or institutional review board approval should be clearly stated and the relevant reference numbers and dates must be given.
-When reporting experiments on human subjects, indicate whether the procedures followed were in accordance with the ethical standards of the responsible committee on human experimentation (institutional or regional) and with the Helsinki Declaration of 1975, as revised in 1983.
-Do not use patients’ names, initials or hospital numbers, especially in illustrative material.
-When reporting experiments on animals, indicate whether the institution’s or a national research council’s guide for, or any national law on, the care and use of laboratory animals was followed.
-We would ask authors to consider the ethical use of animals in their research and they should be mindful of the "Guidelines for the welfare and use of animals in cancer research" (Workman, Aboagye, Balkwill et al. Br J Cancer 2010; 102: 1555-1577)
+An explicit statement describing the ethical background to the study must be included in the Materials and Methods.
+Ethics committee or institutional review board approval should be cited, with relevant reference numbers and dates.
+Indicate whether procedures involving human subjects were in accordance with the Helsinki Declaration of 1975, as revised in 1983.
+When reporting experiments on animals, indicate which institutional or national guidelines or law on the care and use of laboratory animals was followed.
+Authors should be mindful of ethical standards such as those in "Guidelines for the welfare and use of animals in cancer research"; (Workman, Aboagye, Balkwill et al. Br J Cancer 2010; 102: 1555-1577)